cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 }
 ```

-The acknowledgement packet structure is defined as in [ics4](https://github.com/cosmos/cosmos-sdk/blob/v0.42.4/proto/ibc/core/channel/v1/channel.proto#L134-L147).
-If an error occurs on the host chain the acknowledgement should contain the error message.
+The acknowledgment packet structure is defined as in [ics4](https://github.com/cosmos/cosmos-sdk/blob/v0.42.4/proto/ibc/core/channel/v1/channel.proto#L134-L147).
+If an error occurs on the host chain the acknowledgment should contain the error message.

 ```typescript
 message Acknowledgement {